|History: In the late 1880s,

 bricks were introduced.
 Around the same time, Belgian company

-(always the most popular), as well as glass bricks of style
+popular), as well as glass bricks in the style of

 Luxfery in the Czech Republic!